-My list of the 10 best wines tasted during the last decade.
+My list of the top ten wines tasted during the last decade was a lot of fun to put together.
 Bordeaux wine and a few other special bottles made the list.

 Every wine has a story.
 The plot is generated by the good friends that were there to share the experience.
 Great wine should never be tasted alone.
 They deserve to be shared, sloshed, sniffed, swirled, swallowed and discussed with others.
 Each bottle on this list remains vividly etched in my memory.
 The nights were about the people and the experience, as well as the wine.